Craving Hacks: Three Brain Tricks to Break Free from Food Temptations

 How This Works

 Craved foods seem irresistible because they’ve been designed to be that way.
+Modern processed foods are engineered to trigger maximum pleasure responses ("vanishing caloric density" is a real term used in food science).
 But their power starts to fade once you look at them with a critical eye.

 How to Use This Hack